 - implementing the following mitigation strategies from the Strategies to Mitigate Cyber Security Incidents:

 - application control

-- considering which of the remaining mitigation strategies from the Strategies to Mitigate Cyber Security Incidents you need to implement to protect your entity.
+- considering which of the remaining mitigation strategies from the Strategies to Mitigate Cyber Security Incidents need to be implemented to achieve an acceptable level of residual risk for their entity.